 Course Requirements 2016-2017

-Because this program is an advising track designed to meet the requirements for graduate school, course requirements are recommendations that you should discuss with the pre-medical advisor.
+Because this program is an advising track designed to meet the requirements for medical school, course requirements are recommendations that you should discuss with the pre-medical advisor.

 Two courses in molecular and organismal biology

 Two courses in organic chemistry

 One course in biochemistry